robertdebock/learn-terraform/BASIC/create-an-account.md

 You need some kind of an account to use service on Azure.
 We'll setup an account that you can use to experiment safely.

-You may use any account, but we'll expirment quite a bit, so have a separate account ensures you will not mix up production workloads with experiments.
+You may use any account, but we'll experiment quite a bit, so have a separate account ensures you will not mix up production workloads with experiments.

 ## Assignment